CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 # SW

-There are three major regions of work:
+There are four major regions of work:

 1. **Toolchain process:** from c code to executable.
 Sets up the compilation tools.
 2. **Software project Setup:** we are doing "barebone" programming.
 We'd have to cealry setup the memory mapped pheripherials (OCRAM, gpio etc.) as `.S`, `.h`, `.ld` and `makefile`.
 So that we actually uses the tools from (1.) to build the executable binaries.